-1.8.
-Control port autoswitch
+1.8 Control Port Autoswitch

 For added flexibility, the main control port of the SLCDx can be switched on the fly to any of the other serial ports.
 This is called "control port autoswitch".
-It is effected by sending four auxEscape characters on the port to be switched to.
+This is done by sending four auxEscape characters on the port to be switched to.
 These characters must not be interrupted by any other auxiliary IO.
 The first three characters cause the control port to switch and the last generates a success prompt on the new control port.
 The auxEscape character is the <return> character by default and is programmable via the SET AUXESCAPE command.